Please note: A detailed ‘Recommended Equipment List’ will be included in your hiking pack.

 - Make sure your phone is fully charged before you start your walk.
 You might not always have a phone signal on the trail but, in general, the level of coverage is quite good.

-◻ COMPASS – A compass (and the ability to use it) is a good idea but not a requirement for our tours in Scotland.
+COMPASS – A compass (and the ability to use it) is a good idea.

 WALKING POLES – Assist forward movement, reduce impact on your knees, and help with balance in difficult terrain.
 A pair is best but many hikers also just use one.

 GAITERS – By covering your upper boot and lower leg these help to keep your feet and trousers dry in wet grass and boggy terrain.